 High Wallabarrow Camping Barn, High Wallabarrow, Ulpha, Broughton-in-Furness, Cumbria, LA20 6EA

-Nearest Trains stations are Foxfield (6 miles).
-Ulverston (15 miles.
+- Nearest train stations are Foxfield (6 miles) or Ulverston (15 miles.

 - Long Distance Walks Mountain Bike Coast to Coast

 Eco Hostels Mountains Close to a Pub Dog Friendly Individuals welcome Camping Barns and Bothies Hostels with log burners and open fires Small Hostels Duke of Edinburgh's Award

 MapView Nearby Hostels

 The lakes are still as gorgeous as ever….

 August 2nd 2021